 Please note that due to the coronavirus (COVID-19) all the events we are hosting, including Hubs and support groups, are currently cancelled.
 We will update you as things change.

 You can find out more about Hubs in our video An Introduction to Carer Support Hubs

 In addition each hub area has Volunteer Ambassadors whose role it is to help identify new carers and to spread the word about what is available locally for them.

 Within each hub area you can also attend workshops to learn new skills and have a break from caring.
 Please click here to see what events are available.

 Upcoming Hub Events

 Due to the coronavirus (COVID-19) all the events we are hosting, including Hubs and support groups, are currently cancelled.
 We will update you as things change.
 You can contact us for support or advice on 01992 58 69 69 or email

 How can you get involved?

-You can also look at the volunteer roles available in the Caring Communities Project by clicking here (link to Volunteer Jobs page) To register your interest in any part of this project email or call 01992 58 69 69.
+You can also look at the volunteer roles by clicking here (link to Volunteer Jobs page) or find out more about being a Carers in Hertfordshire volunteer on our Volunteer page.
+To register your interest in any part of this project please email or call 01992 58 69 69.

-One way we keep in touch with our Hub Volunteers is via newsletter and you can read our latest pdf Hub Volunteer Newsletter March 2017 (454 KB) here.
+One way we keep in touch with our Volunteers is via newsletter and you can read our latest newsletter here pdf Volunteers' newsletter (February 2020) (725 KB) .